doecode/server/src/main/java/gov/osti/services/UserServices.md

 `GET /doecodeapi/services/user/users`

 Requires administrative access.
 Returns array of all User account information.
+Optionally, you may specify a starting row number (from 0) as a query parameter ("start") and a desired number of rows ("rows").
+If present, the number of rows is capped at 100; if not specified, there is no upper limit.

 ### update (admin)